romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ### JSONB column operators

-For `jsonb` column, note that `json` type has text operators instead.
+For the `jsonb` column, note that the `json` type has text operators instead.

-`jsonPath` operator: compare a column value under a given JSON path with provided value.
+`jsonPath` operator: compare a column value under a given JSON path with the provided value.

-Value can be of any type to compare with json value, or it can be a sub query, or a raw expression.
+Value can be of any type to compare with JSON value, or it can be a sub-query or a raw expression.

 ```ts
 Table.where({